smartreadingplanner/planner/documentation/user_manual.md

 _Schedule information wizard:_ <br><br>
 <img src="https://github.com/smartreadingplanner/smartplanner/blob/featre/schedule_agenda/documentation/display/2_schedule_form_study.png" width="200">

-> - To get notified about the coming tasks:
+> To get notified about the schedule coming tasks:
--  Please add notifications to the schedule.
+> -  Please add notifications to the schedule.
--  Please also ensure that the **notifications are allowed** on your device for the `SmartPlanner` application. <br><br>
+> -  Please also ensure that the **notifications are allowed** on your device for the `SmartPlanner` application.

+_Schedule task notification_<br><br>
 <img src="https://github.com/smartreadingplanner/smartplanner/blob/featre/schedule_agenda/documentation/display/5_schedule_notification.png" width="200">

-> - The application will ask you to allow notifications when needed.
+> The application will ask you to allow notifications when needed.

 ### Schedules view
 The schedules view contains the list of created schedules.
 The study schedules are separated from the normal agenda schedules.
 The list contains schedules headers with brief important information about the schedule (title, start date, repeat mode, tags...etc).

-> - For study schedules, the application gives the user an approximation about the ***expected study end date*** of the schedule.
+> For study schedules, the application gives the user an approximation about the ***expected study end date*** of the schedule.<br>
-> - For study schedules also, the study progress is indicated in the schedule header.
+> For study schedules also, the study progress is indicated in the schedule header.

 _Schedules list:_ <br><br>
 <img src="https://github.com/smartreadingplanner/smartplanner/blob/featre/schedule_agenda/documentation/display/3_schedules_list_study.png" width="200">